In this article, I’ve curated the best 45 self-help books ever written.

 With profound empathy and radiant generosity, she offers potent insights into the mysterious nature of inspiration.

-- Discover a world of wonder and joy filled with challenges, mindfulness, and passion.
+- A world of wonder and joy filled with challenges, mindfulness, and passion for cheering you up.

 - A no-BS attitude towards unrealistic expectations and unnecessary melodrama attached to the concept of “creative living.”